 APR versus APY.

 APR provides you with the actual cost of a loan, but it doesn’t reflect the compound interest rate earned on business savings accounts.
 For this reason, it is essential to look at the annual percentage yield (APY), also known as the earned annual interest rate (EAR).
 Perhaps the easiest way to differentiate between APR and APY is that APR includes interest owed, and APY includes interest earned.

 A high APY will generate more money for you.
-So it makes sense to look for a high-interest savings account for your small business.
+So it makes sense to look for high-interest savings accounts for your small business.
 Just remember that APY does not consider any fees associated with managing your savings account.

 Loan origination fees.

 Origination fees cover the costs associated with reviewing and verifying the information on a loan application and processing the application.
 Business loan origination fees typically range from 1% to 5%, depending on the length of the loan, your credit profile, and your income.

 Some lenders charge a flat fee based on the loan amount.
 If you cannot afford to pay the origination fee upfront, you might be able to add it to your loan balance.
 Some lenders do not charge origination fees for specific business loan amounts, but reading the fine print is a good idea.
 There might be higher interest rates or penalties for paying off the loan early.

 Business credit card APRs.